-The following article appeared in YCGC's Spring 2011 (April 2011) newsletter, and was written by Dwayne Wohlgemuth.
+The following is based on an article that appeared in YCGC's Spring 2011 (April 2011) newsletter, the original article was written by Dwayne Wohlgemuth.
+Supplemented by Dave Taylor in the years since.

 How many frost-free days do we have?